Rudyard Lake: History

 Legend has it that the village of Rudyard was named after Ralph Rudyard, a local man reputed to have killed Richard III at the Battle of Bosworth Field, although as the place-name, meaning 'a yard or enclosure where rue is grown' in Old English, was first recorded in 1022 and subsequently mentioned in the Domesday Book in 1086 it is more likely that Ralph, if he ever existed, was named after the village.

 Rudyard Lake was constructed by the engineer John Rennie, for the Trent and Mersey Canal company in 1797–98 to feed the Caldon Canal.
 The reservoir had been proposed in 1796, and would have been connected to the upper level of the Caldon Canal by a feeder, but in order to win the consent of landowners, the 3.3 mi section below Leek was made navigable.
 The bill to promote the construction failed in Parliament, and there was a suggestion for a bigger scheme, involving a canal from Marple on the Peak Forest Canal to the Caldon Canal, passing through Macclesfield and Rudyard.
 Benjamin Outram, the engineer for the Peak Forest Canal, would have overseen the project, and again, it would have involved a reservoir at Rudyard.
-However, the Trent and Mersey re-submitted their bill in early 1797, and it became an Act of Parliament in March.
+However, the Trent and Mersey re-submitted their bill in early 1797, and it became the Caldon Canal Act 1797 (37 Geo.
+3. c.
+36) in March.

 As built, the lake is around 2 mi long and 0.25 mi wide.
 It was formed by creating a 63 ft earth dam at the southern end of the steep wooded valley, which is faced with stone on the upstream side, to prevent erosion.
-A spillway, some 60 ft wide, was built at the eastern side of the dam, and feeds the 2.5 mi feeder than carries water to the Leek Branch.
+A spillway, some 60 ft wide, was built at the eastern side of the dam, and feeds the 2.5 mi feeder that carries water to the Leek Branch.
 The main source of water supply to the lake is a feeder that runs from the headwaters of the River Dane.
 This was refurbished in the mid-1990s by the Waterway Recovery Group.
 The lake has gradually silted up, but there are problems associated with dredging it, due to a lack of access for vehicles, and English Nature's concern over the disturbance of some rare fauna.